krmannix/cs-notes/Book Notes/Building_Web_Apps_With_Ember_JS.md

 	* Wildcards are also possible, and "masking" of routes:
 		* `this.route('search-results', { path: 'search/:term' });`
+		* This will allow `params` to be passed into the model function in the router, and then accessed within the model by `params.term`
 * __Models__
 	* Unlike controllers & views, models are necessarily nestled with one particular view
 	* The model allows for de-serialization of the URL into model/state data